This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The USB-C ports on your MacBook Pro suddenly becoming unresponsive can reduce productivity.
 The causes of a malfunctioning USB-C can range from faulty USB peripherals to outdated software.

-Fortunately, you can try plenty of solutions to get those stubborn ports back in working order.
-From resetting SMC to changing Finder preferences and even doing a quick cleanup, you’ve got plenty of tricks to try.
-Hopefully, trying out these solutions gets the ports up and running again.
+Fortunately, you can try plenty of solutions to get those stubborn Mac’s USB ports back in working order.
+From resetting SMC (system management controller) to changing Finder preferences and even doing a quick cleanup, you’ve got plenty of tricks to try.
+Hopefully, trying out these solutions gets the USB ports up and running again.

-Despite your best efforts, if the USB-C ports aren’t reactivated, I recommend contacting Apple support and considering further options.
+Despite your best efforts, if the USB-C ports aren’t reactivated, I recommend you contact Apple support and considering further options.

 Did trying out these solutions reactivate your USB-C ports?
 Do you have any tips for other users facing the same issue to follow?
 Feel free to share in the comments!About Devansh Kamdar